mbach04/meeseeks/README.md

 # Meeseeks
 Linux system administration served over RESTful JSON API

+### Whats with the name Meeseeks?
+Meeseeks are creatures first introduced in Rick and Morty in the fifth episode of the first season.
+Meeseeks perform a task, and then are promptly removed from existence.
+This, is much how I think Linux system administration could be improved.
+Instead of having large overhead with large numbers of concurrent SSH tunnels or resource waste with agent to master communication setups (ie Puppet) we can streamline tasks with an SSL/TLS based implementation that keeps the connections light and short lived.
+Most everything these days talk over HTTP(S) and this is an effort to make linux system administration do the same.
+Much can be said for the flexibility offered by being able to auth to a fleet of linux hosts and then proceed to administer them with something as simple as a curl statement including a json web token Bearer.
+This opens up the possibilities for the managing system implementation signficantly.
+You could control a fleet of hosts with nothing more than the Ansible URL module for example.

 ### Compile for Linux 64 Bit
 `GOOS=linux GOARCH=amd64 go build -gcflags=-trimpath=$GOPATH -asmflags=-trimpath=$GOPATH meeseeks.go`